EthanL285/EthanL285/README.md

 - 🚀 **Future Project:** I plan to develop a machine learning-based recommendation system focused on suggesting new music to users by analysing their listening preferences and habits.<br>

-- 🎸 **Hobbies:** Outside of studies, you can usually find me in my room playing the guitar and piano or at the gym lifting weights 💪
+- 🎸 **Hobbies:** Outside of studies, you can usually find me in my room playing the guitar and piano, or at the gym lifting weights 💪

 # 💻 Tech Stack